Sunday, January 09, 2011

 Ayat 158 - Rather, Allah raised him to Himself.
 And ever is Allah Exalted in Might and Wise.

 The ayats 157 and 158 pertain to the differences between Islam and Christianity over Jesus (SAS)'s crucification.
 Here is where Quran differs from the Christian belief that Jesus Christ was cruficied by his enemies and killed.
 Then he reappeared before them on the following Sunday (Easter).
 Quran is clear that Jesus was never crucified or died on earth.
-He was replaced by another and taken up by Allah.
+He was replaced by another man (a look-alike) and taken up by Allah.
 It is due to this fact, that the second coming of Jesus SAS on earth is justified in Islam, as those who have died on earth will not come back to live with us again.

 Ayat 171 states that the Messiah, Jesus, the son of Mary, is only a messenger of Allah.
 It also instructs believers to resist from saying 'three'.
 This refers to the trinity concept of Christianity.